Health and Social Care (Amendment) (Food Standards) Bill [HL]

 Groups Affected

-- Hospitals: Will be subject to new food standards and CQC inspections.
-Non-compliance risks registration suspension.
+- Hospitals in England: Will be subject to new food standards and regular inspections.
+Non-compliance could lead to registration suspension.

-- Patients: May benefit from improved food quality and nutrition.
+- Patients: Should benefit from improved food quality and nutritional standards.

-- Care Quality Commission (CQC): Will have an expanded role in overseeing hospital food standards.
+- Care Quality Commission (CQC): Will be responsible for inspecting hospital food and enforcing the standards.

-- Secretary of State for Health: Responsible for establishing the expert panel, reviewing standards, and overseeing enforcement.
+- Secretary of State for Health: Responsible for establishing the expert panel, overseeing standard development, and publishing annual reports on compliance.

 - Food Suppliers: May need to adapt to meet the new standards.